sobjornstad/tersen/tersen.md

     `z` being the plural suffix in Speedwords.

 If the plural form doesn’t consist of the word plus an *s*,
-    you can specify one or more space-separated *arguments* to the annotation.
+    you can specify one or more *arguments* to the annotation.
 For the built-in noun form, there is only one argument, the plural form:

     leaf => fol @n[leaves]